ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 Enabling Manned Vehicle Avoidance
 =================================

 Copter-3.4 (and higher) and very recent versions of Plane include a new flight mode AVOID_ADSB that attempts to avoid manned vehicles based on the ADS-B sensor's output.
+Entry into this mode is automatic when avoidance is necessary based on the parameters below.
+Exit is also automatic when the threat has passed.

 To enable this feature connect with a Ground Station and set the following parameters:

 -  :ref:`AVD_ENABLE <AVD_ENABLE>` : set to "1" to enable ADS-B based avoidance (param refresh may be necessary after setting this)